remixer-dec/botality-ii/README.md

 - Supports dialog mode casually playing a role described in a character file, keeping chat history with all users in group chats or with each user separately
 - Character files can be easily localized for any language for non-english models
 - Assistant mode via /ask command or with direct replies (configurable)
+- Supports visual question answering, when multimodal-adapter is available

 [SD]
 - CLI-like way to pass stable diffusion parameters